 Johnny Cole is the founder of Hey Brother Co., a leading voice in the movement to redefine masculinity for a new generation.
 As one of the youngest facilitators in the men's work space, Johnny is an emerging leader guiding Gen Z boys and men into a healthier, emotionally connected, and socially accountable model of modern masculinity.

-Nick Cholmsky is the Men's Speaker for the Youth Resiliency Project, a nonprofit that inspires youth to think critically about the ways in which social and popular media present self-worth, sexuality, bodies, gender, and race.
+Nick Cholmsky is the Men's Speaker for the Youth Resiliency Project, a mens-focused initiative within the Canadian nonprofit Love The Skin You're In.
+His work inspires youth to think critically about the ways in which social and popular media present self-worth, sexuality, bodies, gender, and race.
 His signature school assembly, A Breath Of Fresh Air, empowers boys to explore mental health, friendships, romantic relationships, and body image in healthy ways.